top of page

 Americans with Disabilities Act (ADA)

-disabilities from discrimination.
+The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination.
 Disability rights are civil rights.
 From voting to parking, the ADA is a law that protects people with disabilities in many areas of public life.
 Although, a good point to remember is that the ADA is not about special treatment; rather, it is about offering equal access to participate in one’s community.
 LILA is not an ADA enforcement agency and we are unable to provide ADA advocacy services.
 The information and materials provided by LILA are intended solely as informal guidance and are not a determination of your legal rights or responsibilities.
 LILA staff will respond to ADA questions or concerns through research, information, and referral.
 Call or email with your ADA questions or concerns. - ada.gov

 LILA provides training and instruction to assist individuals to gain skills, such as using transportation systems, managing budgets, using adaptive equipment, making good decisions, job skills, grooming, and many other subjects.

-LILA offers opportunities for persons with disabilities to meet with other persons who experience disabilities, with the goal of allowing these “peers” to explore options, problem-solve situations, discuss how to adjust, and provide support about the
+LILA offers opportunities for people with disabilities to meet with other people who experience disabilities, with the goal of allowing these “peers” to explore options, problem-solve situations, discuss how to adjust, and provide support about the challenges of living with a disability.

 with disabilities to obtain the necessary support services and